 Oil or cream will be used, please let me know if you have a preference or known allergies.

 There are certain situations in which caution should be taken when receiving massage.
 It is generally agreed up that persons with uncontrolled high blood pressure, heart disease, recent surgery or fractures, phlebitis, fever, or infections (especially those that can be spready by skin contact, e.g. bacterial, viral, or fungal) need to consult their physicians.
-It is very important that you inform the practitioner of any health problems or medications you are taking.
+It is very important that you inform the practitioner of any health problems that may be affected by massage.
 If you are under a doctor’s care, it is strongly advised that you receive a written recommendation for massage or bodywork prior to any session.
 Some treatments always require a recommendation or approval from your doctor.

 After a massage, most people feel very relaxed.
 Some experience freedom from long-term aches and pains developed from tension or repetitive activity.
 After an initial period of feeling slowed down, people often experience increased energy, heightened awareness, and greater productivity, which can last for days.
 Since "toxins" are released from your soft tissues during a massage, it is recommended you drink plenty of water afterward.
 Also see: Why am I sore?